yogeshvk1209/gke_private_cluster_e2e/README.md

 ![The Architecture Flow](https://github.com/yogeshvk1209/gke_private_cluster_e2e/blob/master/gke.png)

+NOTE:
-NOTE: Works with terraform version > 12.00 and google-provider version > 3.10
+1. Tested and working with terraform version ~> 12.20 and google-provider version ~> 3.10
+2. Few Vars have been left blank ("") and need to filed before terraform apply